Blue Hole Barronvale swimming hole in Pennsylvania

 Laurel Creek

-Location Details
+Location

-Nearby Towns
+Nearby towns

-PITTSBURGH, PA
+SOMERSET, PA

 About Blue Hole Barronvale

-Tucked into the forested ridges of southwestern Pennsylvania, Blue Hole Barronvale is one of those rare swimming spots that feels like a secret the mountains have kept just for you.
+Tucked into the forested ridges of southwestern Pennsylvania, Blue Hole Barronvale is one of those rare swimming spots that feels like a discovery the mountains have kept just for you.
 Fed by the cool, clear waters of Laurel Creek, this unofficial natural swimming hole draws locals, hikers, and curious travelers looking to escape the heat in a setting that feels genuinely wild.
 There are no concession stands, no rope lines, no parking attendants — just the creek, the trees, and the sound of moving water over stone.

 The Setting and Landscape